changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 | ------ | ------ |
 | $0 \cdot (1, 0) + 1 \cdot (0, 1)$ | $-1 \cdot (1, 0) + 0 \cdot (0, 1)$ |

-If we give each component of the liner combination its own row we get
+If we give each component of the linear combination its own row we get

 | (1, 0) | (0, 1) |
 | ------ | ------ |